 - In a large mixing bowl, beat eggs until fluffy and pale in color.
 Add in the sugar and butter, and continue beating for 1-2 minutes.
 Next, mix in the buttermilk and vanilla extract.

 - Add in the dry ingredients and mix until just combined, where no flour remains.

 - Scoop batter into muffin liners, filling about ⅔ full.

-- Scoop a heaping tablespoon onto the top of each muffin.
+- Mix the topping ingredients in a small bowl.
+Scoop a heaping tablespoon onto the top of each muffin.